-Both the modes are suitable for small shipments, but which one to opt depends on the decision taken after considering the urgency, weight, size and content of the cargo.
+Both the modes are suitable for small shipments, but which one to opt for depends on the decision taken after considering the urgency, weight, size, and content of the cargo.

-- Air freight is quick and safe.
-A shipment moving via sea may take a month’s time to reach its destination but with air freight it might take only days.
-When it’s an urgent requirement and time-sensitive or a valuable cargo, Air freight is a better option.
+Airfreight is quick and safe.
+A shipment moving via sea may take a month’s time to reach its destination but with air freight, it might take only days.
+When it’s an urgent requirement and time-sensitive or valuable cargo, Air freight is a better option.

-- Today, with the availability of varied technology, ships are getting faster with guarantee of safe delivery of goods.
-With expedited LCL, the delivery time has gotten shorter and it takes the same time as air freight, but cheaper in cost.
-Expedited LCL is popular among e-commerce and fashion industry.
+Today, with the availability of varied technology, ships are getting faster with a guarantee of safe delivery of goods.
+With expedited LCL, the delivery time has gotten shorter and it takes the same time as air freight but is cheaper in cost.
+Expedited LCL is popular in the e-commerce and fashion industry.

 LCL and FCL

-- LCL is the first choice due to its cost-effective feature, but an LCL can’t fill up the container, so it might be a good choice to go for a FCL, if the cargo reaches a certain volume.
+LCL is the first choice due to its cost-effective feature, but an LCL can’t fill up the container, so it might be a good choice to go for an FCL if the cargo reaches a certain volume.

-- In the industry, it’s a norm to book an LCL up to space requirement of 13 cubic meters for anything above, FCL is opted.
+In the industry, it’s a norm to book an LCL up to a space requirement of 13 cubic meters, for anything above, FCL is opted for.
 In addition, an LCL shipment might attract additional destination charges.
-In such a situation, it is better to pay for a FCL.
+In such a situation, it is better to pay for an FCL.

-- When it comes to rate, FCL rates are flexible and dynamic, it changes quite often, on the contrary, and the LCL rates are stable and are valid for a month to three months.
+When it comes to rate, FCL rates are flexible and dynamic, it changes quite often, on the contrary, the LCL rates are stable and are valid for a month to three months.

 Packing of LCL shipment

-FTL advantages: Quick delivery time, lower risk of damage of the cargo and easy cargo handling
+FTL advantages: Quick delivery time, lower risk of damage to the cargo, and easy cargo handling

 LTL advantages: Affordable as the payment is only for the space occupied, freight is based on weight